maxrigout/Chess/README.md

 - [ ] Window and input system
 - [x] Setup script (02-22-2023)
 - [ ] Implementing different rendering backends (Vulkan / Metal etc...)
+- [ ] User better testing framework.

 ## Issues to resolve
 - [x] The King's moves aren't properly calculated when using the AIPlayer.
 (02-18-2023)
    * it was actually a bug in how the king's moves were calculated.
-- [ ] The AIPlayer is using the "real" board and the "real" opponent to do its calculations.
+- [x] The AIPlayer is using the "real" board and the "real" opponent to do its calculations.
+(02-25-2023)
+   * made a copy of the board
 - [x] Cannot undo a "castle" move.
 (02-19-2023)
    * created a new move system.
-- [ ] The pieces are moved when the AIPlayer is testing moves. (side effect of the AIPlayer using the real board)
+- [x] The pieces are moved when the AIPlayer is testing moves. (side effect of the AIPlayer using the real board) (02-25-2023)
+   * solved when coping the board
 - [x] AI does not take a piece when it can.
 (02-22-2023)
 - [ ] Moves aren't properly undone when the AI Plays. (happens with the knights sometimes)
+- [ ] Issues with the undo system... meaning that I have to create a new copy of the board for each move I want to test
 - [x] Some piece's first move state isn't reset properly. (affects pawns and kings) (02-22-2023)
    * when a captured move was added, it was using the default value (false) instead of using the piece's first move state.